Insights into the governance and execution of AI in regulated industries

 Most enterprise AI pilots never reach production, and the reason is rarely the model.
 A deep-dive on the five architecture and governance characteristics that separate the workflows that ship from the ones that stall — with verified 2025–2026 evidence from MIT, Gartner, Forrester, Menlo Ventures, McKinsey, and METR.

-Every article is informed by client work.
+Every article is informed by practitioner build work and primary sources.
 If a piece raises a question specific to your environment, the next step is a discovery conversation scoped to that question.